Log in

 Several factors contribute to the Kestrel 5400’s inaccurate readings.

 One issue is that the device heats up in the sun, resulting in elevated temperature readings.
-Kestrel’s literature acknowledges this issue and states that it cannot be corrected.
+Kestrel’s own information calls out this issue.

 Kestrel concerns